putneydm/machines/test/_posts/2016/january/2016-01-05-robot-uprising-date.markdown

 title: "Anybody have any plans for 2070?
 The Robots do"
 tags: ['humans','The Robot Uprising','predictions','robot census', 'the date']
 ---
-A sci-fi author and computer expert does quick back-of-the envelope calculations on The Robots' population growth and concludes that by 2040, The Robots' will reach parity with humans.
+A sci-fi author and computer expert does quick back-of-the envelope calculations on The Robots' population growth and concludes that by 2040, The Robots will reach parity with humans.
 From that, he draws one inevitable conclusion:

 Sam Shead writing for [Business Insider][1]: